xxdcc/ctDNA_data_analysis_pipeline/README.md

         cd /data/BCI-BioInformatics/Jun/reference_hg38/
 ```

-#### 2. Construct index using the 'bwtsw' algorithm implemented in BWT-SW.
-This method is recommended for BWA-MEM alignment algorithm
+#### 2. Construct index using the 'bwtsw' algorithm implemented in BWT-SW
+This method is recommended for BWA-MEM alignment algorithm.

 ```
         mkdir index_bwa_0.7.15_bwtsw